hashicorp/packer/website/source/docs/builders/openstack.html.markdown

 * `api_key` (string) - The API key used to access OpenStack.
 Some OpenStack installations require this.

+* `availability_zone` (string) - The availability zone to launch the server in.
+If this isn't specified, the default enforced by your OpenStack cluster will be used.
+This may be required for some OpenStack clusters.

 * `floating_ip` (string) - A specific floating IP to assign to this instance.
   `use_floating_ip` must also be set to true for this to have an affect.